China FX reserves in record fall as Beijing tries to calm markets

 SHANGHAI/BEIJING China's foreign exchange reserves posted their biggest monthly fall on record in August, reflecting Beijing's attempts to halt a slide in the yuan and stabilise financial markets following its surprise move to devalue the currency last month.

-China's reserves, the world's largest, fell by $93.9 billion (61 billion pounds) last month to $3.557 trillion, central bank data showed on Monday.
+China's reserves, the world's largest, fell by $93.9 billion last month to $3.557 trillion, central bank data showed on Monday.

 The drop left market watchers questioning how sustainable China's efforts to support the yuan are, as capital flows out of the country due to fears of an economic slowdown and prospects of rising U.S. interest rates.